simonmichael/hledger/hledger/hledger.m4.md

 This directive can be used to declare a limited set of payees which may appear in [transaction descriptions](#descriptions).
 The ["payees" check](#check) will report an error if any transaction refers to a payee that has not been declared.
+(This is quite a strict check, and not often used.)

 Eg:

 ```journal
 payee Whole Foods    ; a comment
 ```
-Payees do not have tags (tags in the comment will be ignored).

 To declare the empty payee name, use `""`.
 ```journal
 payee ""
 ```

+Payees do not support tags.
-Ledger-style indented subdirectives, if any, are currently ignored.
+Any indented subdirectives are ignored.

 ## `tag` directive